pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 [^it-is-gc]: In fact, I've often argued that SMR *is* garbage collection, just not fully tracing GC.
 Hazard pointers in particular look a lot like deferred reference counting, [a form of tracing GC](https://web.eecs.umich.edu/~weimerw/2012-4610/reading/bacon-garbage.pdf).

-Blelloch and Wei's wait-free algorithm eliminates that loop... with a construction that stacks [two emulated primitives---atomic copy, itself implemented with strong LL/SC---](https://arxiv.org/abs/1911.09671)on top of what real hardware offers.
+Blelloch and Wei's wait-free algorithm eliminates that loop... with a construction that stacks [two emulated primitives---strong LL/SC, and atomic copy, implemented with the former---](https://arxiv.org/abs/1911.09671)on top of what real hardware offers.
 I see the real value of the construction in proving that wait-freedom is achievable,[^not-obvious] and that the key is atomic memory-memory copies.